 Establishments must select one of the two options; they may not alternate between them.Who needs to receive this training?

 The Food Handlers Training Program offers classes for two types of food workers:

 - Food Handler’s Training – This training is the Kansas City, Mo., classroom course for anyone that works directly with the preparation or cooking of food.

 - Food Safety for Managers/Owners Training – This class is mandatory for all owners and/or managers of food establishments.

 Yes.
 All payments must be paid prior to attending the class.
 Payments can be made by cash, credit (Visa, MasterCard), Debit, or money order.
 If you are paying in cash, please bring the exact amount; we are unable to change large bills.

-- The Food Handler’s Training Class costs $10 for a 3-year certification, plus an additional $10 if the attendee would like a food handler card.
+- The Food Handler’s Training Class costs $20 for a 3-year certification.

 - The Food Safety for Managers/Owners Training Class costs $50 for a 5-year certification.